Do you want to know how to sell on eBay?

 Enter your correct Email address and select PayPal.

 In my opinion, there’s no correct answer to this question, it’s a matter of personal preference.
-Still, I always choose a particular method which offers a lot of benefits if you’re just starting out.
+Still, I always choose a particular method that offers a lot of benefits if you’re just starting out.
 It’s fully explained below.

 Choose the ‘U.S. Shipping Flat: Same cost to all buyers’ option